BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 --

-- The `kubernetes.io/ingress.class` annotation can be used to tell which one to use
+- Since K8s 1.18, `ingressClassName` can be used to tell which one to use

 --